The Church in Tickton (Local Ecumenical Partnership)

 Tickton has been connected with Beverley Minster since the reign of King Athelstan in the 10th century.
 Today Tickton, a village 2 miles east of Beverley, has about 600 houses, 300 of which are on 4 modern estates.

-Sunday worship takes place in St Paul’s, except for monthly All-Age services, which use the Methodist Church.
+Sunday worship takes place in St Paul’s, except for occasional special services, which use the Methodist Church.
 St Paul’s is a venue for weddings conducted by clergy from both denominations; baptisms are celebrated in either building.

 The Church in Tickton has lively youth and children’s work and there are close links with the village Church of England, Voluntary Controlled School which has a roll of about 180 children.
 Several members of the church are on the Governing Body of the school, and the two clergy, together with youth workers from both denominations are involved in weekly collective worship.